edendattox/react-atsuko/README.md

 # react-atsuko

-It's an ecommerce website with authentication using jwt.
+It's an clone of atsuko ecommerce website with authentication using jwt.
 This site is build with MERN stack.